Home School Academy Costs

 - Study hall - $2 per study hall per week is charged to cover rental space and staff oversight.
 Your student must have quiet work to do.
 This is not a social period.
-It is only an option for 7th Grade and up, and we have limited space this year.
+It is only an option for 7th Grade and up, and we have limited space.

 - 7th-12th grade Music classes may incur an extra fee since the number of students is kept low for proper instruction.

 - 7th-12th grade Math classes incur an extra fee as they will have an extra online class each week.

 - Purchase or rental of curriculum - occasionally done as a group instead of families purchasing separately.